An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Conclusions

 \section{Conclusions}

-In this study, we proposed a framework for to fully automatically optimize the construction of radiomics workflows to generalize radiomics across applications.
-The framework was evaluated on twelve different, independent clinical applications, on eleven of which our framework automatically constructed a predictive radiomics model.
-We showed the added value of our framework in terms of performance compared to a radiomics baseline, and a competitive performance when compared to visual scoring by human experts.
-We also showed that the ensemble approach in the optimization algorithm of our framework improved both the performance and stability, and that our framework performed similar or superior to Bayesian optimization and more advanced ensemble approaches while also being more efficient.
-Hence, our framework may be used to streamline the construction and optimization of radiomics workflows on new applications, and thus for probing datasets for radiomics signatures.
-Additionally, by releasing six datasets publicly, the {\toolbox{WORC}} toolbox implementing our framework, and the code to reproduce the experiments of this study open-source, we facilitate reproducibility and validation of radiomics algorithms.
+We proposed the {\toolbox{WORC}} framework to fully automatically optimize radiomics workflow construction using automated machine learning and ensembling.
+The framework was evaluated on twelve different, independent clinical applications, on eleven of which our framework successfully constructed a predictive model.
+Our framework substantially outperformed a radiomics baseline, and had a competitive performance compared to visual scoring by human experts.
+Hence, our framework streamlines radiomics research and generalizes radiomics across applications, facilitating systematic data probing for radiomics signatures by automatically comparing and combining thousand radiomics methods.
+By releasing the {\toolbox{WORC}} database with six datasets of in total 930 patients publicly \cite{WORCDatabase}, and the {\toolbox{WORC}} toolbox implementing our framework plus the code to reproduce the experiments of this study open-source \cite{RN63, WORCDatabasesoftware}, we facilitate radiomics reproducibility and validation.